-- If you choose Static, type Primary DNS, Secondary DNS, Domain Suffix, IP address, and Subnet mask in the appropriate fields. - Specify only one Default gateway, not both. - Click the Adapter Speed drop-down arrow and select a line speed from the list.
+- If you choose Static, type Primary DNS, Secondary DNS, Domain Suffix, IP address, and Subnet mask in the appropriate fields. - Specify only one Default gateway, not both. - 8.
+To run in dual stack mode, complete the IPV6 configuration section.
+Skip this step to use IPV4 only. - a.
+Select the Enable IPV6 checkbox. - b.
+Select Router Discovery or Static in the Configuration drop-down list - If you choose Router Discovery, some fields are automatically populated: Global/Unique Local IPV6 Address, Prefix Length, Default Gateway IPV6 Address, and Link-Local IPV6 Address and Zone ID. - 10.
+If you choose Static, enter the Global/Unique Local IPV6 Address, Prefix Length, and Default Gateway IPV6 Address. - 11.
+Click the Adapter Speed drop-down arrow and select a line speed from the list.
 Make sure your selection agrees with your switch's adapter port setting.
-If your switch uses 1 Gig line speed, select Auto. - 8.
+If your switch uses 1 Gig line speed, select Auto. - 12.
 If you selected Auto in the Adapter Speed field, the Adapter Mode field is disabled, with Full Duplex selected automatically.
-If you specified an Adapter Speed other than Auto, click the Adapter Mode drop-down arrow and select a duplex mode from the list. - 9.
+If you specified an Adapter Speed other than Auto, click the Adapter Mode drop-down arrow and select a duplex mode from the list. - 13.
 Click Update Configuration to save your changes.
-CC-SG restarts.
+CC-SG reboots.